Yourivdzee/evo-group-35/README.md

   * whether it has a strong structure
   * the number of available evaluations

-To setup your algorithm, perform the following steps:
-Download all the files herePreview the document
-Follow the instructions via tutorialPreview the document We tried to make the setup as robust as we could.
+We tried to make the setup as robust as we could.
 Nevertheless, working with all different hardware and software platforms, we could still run into some problems.
 If you run into problems please ask fellow students, double check the tutorial, post questions on the discussion platform, or ask questions during the dedicated lecture on Monday the 10th of September.